Bradley Stoke: Housing

 There are over 9000 residential homes in the Bradley Stoke area.
 1,600 properties or nearly 18% of properties are registered for social housing.

 Bradley Stoke North

 To the north of the town (often referred to as Bradley Stoke North—because building in the town was originally in two locations, north and south, eventually working towards the centre: for many years the two sites were separated by an expanse of green fields) there are a number of other facilities on Pear Tree Road.
-Including a Tesco Express, Prime Time Recruitment, Coral, a beauty salon, a cafe and two fast-food takeaway establishments.
-In addition, the town is served by an Aldi store (on the former Somerfield site.).
-Between Pear Tree Road and the RAC tower, there is a Toby Carvery (formerly the Orchard Pub).

-Near the Aldi supermarket, there is a pub named the Hollow Tree.
-The former pub on the site, the Bradley Stoke, closed down in September 2012, when the site was sold to Marstons, a brewery and pub operator.
-The new pub opened in March 2013, and gained a "Pizza Kitchen" in renovations in 2016.